-Latest release of Nipper delivers further time savings on Cisco ASA device audits
+Time savings on Cisco ASA device audits with Nipper release

 Nipper 2.9.1 focuses on enhancements to the Cisco PSIRT plugin and improvements in accuracy, stability and usability across several other report plugins and devices.